Background

 Comorbidity is strong with antisocial personality disorder, but also with histrionic, narcissistic, and borderline disorders.

 It seems that there is a coalescence and a coalition of cluster B personality disorders.
+I think this diagnosis converging, I'm sorry, and about to become one.

 At any rate, the next article I would like to discuss was published in the Journal of Forensic Psychiatry and Psychology volume 25, 2014, issue six.
-Its title, antisocial personality disorder, comorbid with borderline pathology, and psychopathy is associated with severe violence in a forensic sample.
+Its title, Antisocial Personality DisorderComorbid with Borderline Pathologyand Psychopathy is Associated with Severe Violence in a Forensic Sample.

 I repeat, antisocial personality disorder, comorbid with borderline pathology and psychopathy is associated with severe violence in a forensic sample.

-The authors are Howard, Halifa, and Dagenin.
+The authors are Howard, Hilferty, and Dagenhardt.

 In the conclusion of the article, personality disorder patients with high psychopathy co-occurring with borderline and antisocial personality disorder show a criminal profile characterized by a high degree of serious violence.